bevyengine/bevy-website/release-content/0.14/migration-guides/12686_Meshing_for_Triangle3d_primitive.md

-The UV-mapping of `Triangle2d` has changed with this PR; the main difference is that the UVs are no longer dependent on the triangle’s absolute coordinates, but instead follow translations of the triangle itself in its definition.
-If you depended on the old UV-coordinates for `Triangle2d`, then you will have to update affected areas to use the new ones which, briefly, can be described as follows:
+The UV-mapping of `Triangle2d` has changed with this PR: the main difference is that the UVs are no longer dependent on the triangle’s absolute coordinates but instead follow translations of the triangle itself in its definition.
+If you depended on the old UV-coordinates for `Triangle2d`, then you will have to update affected areas to use the new ones which can be briefly described as follows:

 - The first coordinate is parallel to the line between the first two vertices of the triangle.
 - The second coordinate is orthogonal to this, pointing in the direction of the third point.